Explore the War Rooms

 The Map Room

 This room allows a rare look back in time as you view the charts and books on the central tables, displayed as they were left when the room was last used in 1945.
 The maps on the walls were used to chart progress around the world and contain the pin marks made from those plottings.
-The black phones with the green handles were scrambler phones which prevented someone listening in on top-secret conversations.
+The black phones with the green handles were scrambler phones which prevented someone from listening in on top-secret conversations.

 Transatlantic Telephone Room